-- A student whose cumulative GPA falls below 2.5 will be placed on academic probation. - A student whose term GPA is 2.33 or lower will be placed on academic review and may be placed on academic probation after consideration of their overall record. - In order to come off of academic probation, a student must earn at a minimum a B (3.000) term average in each successive term until the minimum cumulative grade point average of 2.500 is reached. - Students on academic probation who fail to earn a B (3.00) term average in the immediately succeeding semester may be advised to withdraw or dismissed from the program. - Any student whose overall GPA falls below 1.67 at the end of any semester may be advised to withdraw or dismissed from the program.
+- A student whose cumulative GPA falls below 2.5 will be placed on academic probation. - A student whose term GPA is 2.33 or lower will be placed on academic review and may be placed on academic probation after consideration of their overall record. - In order to come off of academic probation, a student must earn at a minimum a B (3.00) term average in each successive term until the minimum cumulative grade point average of 2.5 is reached. - Students on academic probation who fail to earn a B (3.00) term average in the immediately succeeding semester may be advised to withdraw or dismissed from the program. - After two semesters of full-time enrollment, a student whose overall GPA falls below 2.0 may be advised to withdraw or dismissed from the program.